Metra Police Department

-The Metra Police Department was created to protect the eleven rail lines and 242 stations in metropolitan Chicago's commuter rail system, Metra.
-The primary function of the Metra Police Department is to protect Metra passengers, employees, assets (trains and stations), enforce criminal laws, traffic laws and ordinances that directly or indirectly relate to the Metra system.
-Metra police officers are fully sworn officers just like the officers of any municipal police department, responsible for the safety and security of the Metra system in a six-county service area – Cook, Will, DuPage, Kane, McHenry and Lake counties.
+The Metra Police Department is the railroad police of Metra, the commuter rail system of the Chicago metropolitan area.
+Its primary function is to protect Metra passengers, employees, assets (trains and stations), enforce criminal laws, traffic laws, and ordinances that directly or indirectly relate to the Metra system.
+Metra police officers are fully sworn officers just like the officers of any municipal police department, responsible for the safety and security of the Metra system, which consists of 243 stations on 11 rail lines.